SAP-samples/teched2022-IN280/exercises/ex3/readme.md

 ## Summary

-You've now monitored end-to-end the integration scenario *ExternalWorkforce* that that is sending messages from *SAP Fieldglass* to *SAP S/4HANA Cloud* mediated by the Cloud Integration capability of SAP Integration Suite.
-You have seen how to detect faulty messages very quickly in the overview page but also in the alerting section of *Integration & Exception Monitoring* or in your email inbox.
+You've now monitored the integration scenario *ExternalWorkforce* that is sending messages from *SAP Fieldglass* to *SAP S/4HANA Cloud* mediated by the Cloud Integration capability of SAP Integration Suite.
+You have seen how to detect faulty messages very quickly in the overview page, also in the alerting section of *Integration & Exception Monitoring* along with your email inbox.

 Next we will analyze the technical health of *Cloud Integration* resources leveraging the *Health Monitoring* application of SAP Cloud ALM.
 Continue to - [Exercise 4](/exercises/ex4/readme.md)